Individuals with 900 Series Social Insurance Numbers (SINs)

 A SIN beginning with the number “9” indicates that the SIN holder is not a Canadian citizen or permanent resident and does not have the right to work in Canada without special permission.

 If you are not a Canadian citizen or permanent resident (i.e. you hold a 900-series SIN), you may access WorkBC Employment Services Centre self-serve resource areas.
-But you are not eligible for EPBC services unless you are:
+You may also be eligible for WorkBC Employment Services if you are:

 - a Convention refugee or protected person by the Refugee Protection Division of the Immigration and Refugee Board (IRB) who is awaiting your official documents (i.e. certification, regular SIN, permanent resident status)

-- a person granted permission to live and/or work in Canada by Citizenship and Immigration Canada, and you have a work permit (IMM 1442) that does not specify an employer or other restriction that limits your ability to seek and accept work in Canada
+- a person granted permission to live and/or work in Canada by Immigration, Refugees and Citizenship Canada (IRCC) and who has a work permit (IMM 1442) that does not specify an employer or other restriction that limits your ability to seek and accept work in Canada

-If you work an average of fewer than 20 hours per week, you meet the program definition of “unemployed” and are eligible for EPBC services.
+If you work an average of fewer than 20 hours per week, you meet the program definition of “unemployed” and are eligible for WorkBC Employment Services.
+If your part-time work is unstable or unsustainable, you may meet the program definition of “precariously employed”.

 You are defined as a full-time student, for the purposes of the program, when:

-- you are registered full-time at a public or post-secondary educational institution during the current or previous academic year
+- Is registered full-time at an educational institution during the current academic year; or

 If you are aged 16 to 30 and are not a student, you are considered a “youth” for the purposes of the program.
 As explained above, youth under the age of 16 do not meet the legal school-leaving age in B.C.
 You are therefore not considered to be unemployed.

-You can access services when your participation meets federal and provincial laws and the EPBC service provider has confirmed that you are legally eligible to work in British Columbia.
+You can access services when your participation meets federal and provincial laws and the WorkBC Employment Services Contractor has confirmed that you are legally eligible to work in British Columbia.

 Active EI Claimants Receiving Special Employment Insurance Benefits

-If you are receiving temporary EI special benefits for a specific purpose (maternity, parental, sickness), you are not considered unemployed for the purposes of the program.
-In order to access EPBC services, you must change your EI claim to a regular claim.
+If you are receiving temporary EI special benefits for a specific purpose (maternity, parental, sickness), you may not be considered unemployed or precariously employed for the purposes of the program.

 If you have unique needs that require alternative arrangements for you to access employment services successfully, you are considered part of a specialized population for the purposes of the program.